fisicamaldonado/collatz/README.md

 Although Collatz published the conjecture in an internal report in 1937, the lack of significant progress in its proof or refutation led to its limited popularity until the 1970s when it was mentioned in mathematical publications and became a subject of study and curiosity.

 Despite its apparent simplicity, the Collatz conjecture has proven to be extremely difficult to resolve.
 Numerous mathematicians have attempted to find a proof or counterexample, but to this day, the conjecture remains open and without a generally accepted solution.

-Despite the lack of progress in his conjecture, Collatz left a lasting legacy in mathematics, and his conjecture continues to be a subject of fascination and study for mathematicians and enthusiasts worldwide.
+Collatz left a lasting legacy in mathematics, and his conjecture continues to be a subject of fascination and study for mathematicians and enthusiasts worldwide.

 ## ---- Versión en español ----